mshojaei77/mshojaei77.github.io/book/part1-foundations/01_neural_networks.md

 nav_order: 1
 parent: "Part I: Foundations"
 grand_parent: "LLMs: From Foundation to Production"
-description: "An intuitive introduction to neural networks, building from the core concepts of neurons and layers to the dynamics of training, optimization, and architectural patterns that are foundational to Large Language Models."
+description: "An intuitive, deep dive into neural networks, from the humble neuron to the complex dynamics of training, optimization, and the architectural patterns that power Large Language Models."
-keywords: "Neural Networks, Deep Learning, Perceptron, MLP, Backpropagation, Gradient Descent, Adam Optimizer, Regularization"
+keywords: "Neural Networks, Deep Learning, Perceptron, Backpropagation, Gradient Descent, ReLU, Overfitting, Initialization, Chain Rule, Adam Optimizer"
 ---

 # Chapter 1: Neural Networks